systemreliability/systemreliability.github.io/_news/announcement_2.md

 ## Details of the work at National Center for Supercomputing Applications (NCSA)

-Mr. Youngjun Kwon and I visited the NCSA at University of Illinois Urbana-Champaign (UIUC) from Dec 23, 2019 to Feb 24, 2020.
+Mr. Youngjun Kwon and I have started our two-month visiting research at University of Illinois Urbana-Champaign (UIUC) from Dec 23, 2019 to Feb 24, 2020, with the support of EDRC Research Intern Program (Ministry of Trade, Industry and Energy, S. Korea).
-During the visit, we studied the ongoing research of the institution, called [Interdependent Networked Community Resilience Modeling Environment](https://incore.ncsa.illinois.edu/) (IN-CORE), with the help of Dr. Jong Lee and Chen Wang.
+During the visit, we are studying the ongoing research of the institution, called [Interdependent Networked Community Resilience Modeling Environment](https://incore.ncsa.illinois.edu/) (IN-CORE), with the help of Dr. Jong Lee and Chen Wang.

 ## Application